 Each year, the stores slowly shifted their mega-sale hours.
 Midnight was great, but then it crept down to 10 pm, then 6 pm- encroaching into Thanksgiving family time.
 And now?
 There are businesses that have total disregard for Thanksgiving, making those Black Friday sales during Thanksgiving Day.
 Grr- Black Friday meant ‘Friday’, right, not Thursday noon!

 I recently found out about the power of the people- us, we have actual power over the stores!
-This article I read had to do with organic produce and stated that the more people buying one product, makes the stores stock that product.
+This article I read had to do with organic produce and stated when more people buy one product, it makes the stores stock that product.
 Same goes for not buying something.
 If people stop buying a product, the store loses money if it continues to stock it, so they will stop buying it (or that much of it).
 Yes, this is our power.
-If it works with products in stores, could it not also work with the Black Friday intrusion into Thanksgiving Family Time?
+Power of the people.
+If it works with products in stores, could it not also work with the Black Friday infringement into our Thanksgiving Family Time?
 It’s time for us to say ‘no’ to this Thanksgiving intrusion.
 The more people that stop shopping on Thursday will force these stores to rethink this whole idea.

 Would you consider opting out of shopping the sales on Thursday?